Similarities Between the Exodus

 At Revelation 14:1-5, we also read of such a group, for there it says:

-‘Then I saw {Look!} the Lamb standing on Mount Zion, and with him a hundred and forty-four thousand that had his name and his Father’s Name written on their foreheads.
+‘Then I saw {Look!} the Lamb standing on Mount Zion, and with him a hundred and forty-four thousand that had his name and his Father’s Name written

 And I heard a sound coming from heaven that sounded like a lot of water and loud thunder.

-Well, the sound that I heard was that of people that were all playing harps and singing.
-They were singing a new song in front of the throne and in front of the four animals and the older ones, and nobody could learn that song but the hundred and forty-four thousand that were purchased from the earth.
+that were all playing harps and singing.
+They were singing a new song in front of the throne and in front of the four animals and the older ones,

-These didn’t dirty themselves with women.
 In fact, they are virgins that keep following the Lamb no matter where he goes.

 They were bought from mankind [and offered] as the first fruitage to God and to the Lamb.